 Crossbow Communications is raising money for Sacred Seedlings, an international reforestation and forest conservation program.

-“Our partners in Tanzania will plant 10 million trees at the foot of Mt.
-Kilimanjaro,” said Gary Chandler, president of Crossbow.
 “These trees will create jobs, preserve habitat for endangered species and help offset human contributions to climate change.”

 As Chandler explained, some of the trees will be used to reforest degraded forests and deforested areas.
 Other species of trees will be grown to produce crops near villages and in towns and cities (coffee and cocoa, for example).
 Other trees will be placed near homes and buildings to protect them from the elements, reduce energy consumption, and minimize greenhouse gas emissions caused by energy demands.
 Sacred Seedlings also will fund several solar ovens for villagers to minimize the need to cut firewood for cooking.
 The company is developing similar programs around the world.